 I suspect that I need to do a lot more with motion detection, sensitivity and cut down live view time to get more life.
 But other reviews confirm about one month’s typical use.
 Fact: you will not get anywhere near the claimed battery life.

 A replacement battery is $49 and works with the Doorbell, Spotlight Cam and more.
-Given the awfully slow charge
+Given the awfully slow charge time a spare battery is a wise purchase.

 The Ring Solar panel is part of our Solar Panel Charger shootout here.
 It uses a proprietary DC power plug, so you can only use this panel with Ring cameras.